-Rob Baker of Modern Mailbox has a deep-seeded love of Midcentury Modern that goes back to elementary school—when he first gazed upon Sputnik Franciscan ware.
-Seeing this space-age pattern eventually sent Rob on a path of searching far and wide for just the right midcentury pieces to fully deck out his 1953 home in Boise, Idaho.
+Rob Baker of Modern Mailbox has a deep-seated love of Mid Century Modern that goes back to elementary school—when he first gazed upon Sputnik Franciscan ware.
+Seeing this Space Age pattern eventually sent Rob on a path of searching far and wide for just the right mid century pieces to fully deck out his 1953 home in Boise, Idaho.
+Here, he shares the stories behind some of his greatest finds.

 Roadside Eames Chairs